Installing a rainwater tank is relatively simple and inexpensive, and the benefits are ongoing.

 - servicing any sterilisation equipment (as recommended by the supplier).

-It’s also a good idea to drain and clean your tank every so often.
-How often depends on what gets into your tank, and on how often you remove sludge and sediment.
-Every five years is recommended.
+It’s also a good idea to drain and clean your tank regularly.
+Every five years is recommended but will depend on what gets into your tank, and how often you remove sludge and sediment.